highcharts/highcharts/ts/Data/README.md

 different use cases.
 Additionally it provides the necessary structure to synchronize data changes between different components and network nodes.

+Sub-folders:

+* Converters - create a table from an input format, and an output format from a table

+* Modifiers - modify table data into a second table, accessibile via the `DataTable.modified` property.

+* Stores - make data sources accessible via a managed table

 DataTable - Managing Data